 Full-time employees whose employment with LWD terminates shall be paid for all accumulated sick leave hours at the rate of 75% of the employee's final rate of pay at the time of the employee's separation.
+Payment may be made by check or into the District's deferred compensation plan in accordance with applicable IRS provisions.
 Refer to Section 9.16 concerning termination of employment.